 - It is easier to tell if a baby is consuming the right amount of milk if you evaluate bottles.
 You can also add medication to a bottle which is easier than trying to shove it down a kids mouth and risk it entering the lungs

 - There are breeders who allow all babies to stay with their mothers for as long as possible.
 This takes dedication and time because managers must check the udders daily, evaluate babies to make sure they are gaining weight.
 Basically, they must be very observant for this to work.
 This takes TIME that many breeders /farmers do not have.

-So it isn’t that farmers don’t care when they put babies on bottles, it is because they do care.
+So it isn’t that farmers don’t care when they bottle feed baby goats, it is because they do care.
 We encourage people to ask questions when visiting our farm, because many management techniques are truly for the animal’s health & well-being and may not appear so at first glance.
-Click here to learn more about our nigerian dwarf goats.
+Click here to learn more about our Nigerian dwarf goats.